Schema Tables' Highlighting

 Highlighting connected tables helps you to better understand the connection and relations between tables, especially in large schemas, by highlighting related tables.

-To activate the highlighting feature:
+To activate the highlighting connected tables feature:

 1. First, select a table with connections to other tables that you wish to see.